Hiwonder-docs/LanderPi/source/docs/3_Chassis_Motion_Control.md

 Place the robot on a flat and open surface.
 Once the program is started, the robot will use a forward movement of 1 m as the reference for linear velocity calibration.
 You can mark a spot 1 m in front of the robot using tape.

 1)  Start the robot and connect it to the remote control software VNC.
-For detail informations, please refer to: [4.
-Development Environment Setup and Configuration]().
+For detail informations, please refer to: [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration).

 2)  Click the terminal icon <img src="../_static/media/chapter_3/section_2/media/image2.png" style="width:30px"  /> in the system desktop to open a command-line window.